Originally Published: 2016

-- Radical Islamists want to kill all of them, closely followed by Christians and any other faith that isn’t theirs.
+- Muslims want to kill all of them, closely followed by Christians and any other faith that isn’t theirs.

 As far as the religion thing goes, if someone is a good human being and pretty much follows the Golden Rule, I don’t care if they worship God, Jesus, Mary, Cows, Trees, idols, hub caps or nothing for that matter – it’s not my business until they start doing harm to me or others.